msudheerhyd/adobeTakeHome/README.md

 	DELETE /{id} 	String			ROLE_ADMIN	http://3.145.168.228/fictions/1		No

-Need to create a user with role as ROLE_USER or ROLE_ADMIN first Authenticate the user with username and password and get the token Attach the token to the authorized above requests
+Need to create a user with role as ROLE_USER or ROLE_ADMIN first

+Authenticate the user with username and password and get the token

+Attach the token as the bearer in auth to access the authorized above requests

 RateLimiting is 5 requests per 30 seconds